 What are Chronic Illnesses?

 Modern medicine has brought us amazing advancements in our daily lives.
 Safe and effective medicines, vaccines, medical procedures and various diagnostic advancements have greatly expanded the lifespan of most people, even in impoverished communities.
+In this publication we will discuss the capability of telemedicine services to help patients with chronic illnesses, to better manage their treatments with patient-centered ownership and self monitoring.

 Changes in global health policies have democratised access to such innovations.
 In a space of only a few decades, humanity has greatly controlled many severe and often fatal outcomes of thousands of diseases.